Tessellated-io/osmosis-monitor/README.md

 ## Usage

-Set the following env vars:
+Set the following env vars in a file called `.env-mainnet`.
+You can customize this file by setting an `ENV_FILE` environment variable.
 - `PAGER_DUTY_API_KEY`: Your PagerDuty API key
 - `PAGER_DUTY_SERVICE`: Your PagerDuty service identifier
 - `PAGER_DUTY_EMAIL`: Your PagerDuty email